ksator/junos-automation-with-ansible/junos_get_config/readme.md

 Module: junos_get_config
+Documentation: http://junos-ansible-modules.readthedocs.io/en/1.3.1/
 Installation: Hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download it to the Ansible server, execute the command: ansible-galaxy install Juniper.junos
-Documentation: http://junos-ansible-modules.readthedocs.io/en/1.3.1/
+Requirement on Ansible: junos-eznc
-Requirement: enable netconf on junos.
+Requirement on Junos devices: enable netconf

 Playbooks:
 - pb.junos_get_config.yml: It retrieves junos configuration from junos devices and save it to a file in the configs directory on the Ansible server.
 This will fail if the configs directory doesnt exist on the Ansible server.